nodejs/node/doc/api/fs.markdown

 Returns a new ReadStream object (See `Readable Stream`).

-Be aware that, unlike the default value set for `highWaterMark` on a readable stream(16kb), the stream returned by this method has a default value of 64kb for the same parameter.
+Be aware that, unlike the default value set for `highWaterMark` on a readable stream (16 kb), the stream returned by this method has a default value of 64 kb for the same parameter.

 `options` is an object or string with the following defaults: